The key to staying warm in cold weather it to stay dry, prepare for the temperature, and keep the wind off.

 This is one of the most individual pieces out there.
 Some runners are great with thin and others need thick fingered gloves with the mitten pull over.
 If you have hand numbness circulation issues, then putting hand warmers between your skin and gloves works great!

-Smartwool thin and thick socks are available and recommended.
+Wool socks are available and recommended.

 Investing some basic winter running clothes will pay warm dividends for many years to come.
 Quality clothes will easily last 5-6 years and many times, much longer.